 I live in Central Florida.
 This is not a place where people come to photograph landscapes.
 Yet your background doesn’t have to be grand or expansive.

 This photo was taken on top of a hotel building.
 There are air conditioners, pebble and cigarette butts on the ground.
 If I hadn’t shot upward, there was an ugly parking garage in the frame behind the model.

 The good news (for her) is that she wasn’t on a ledge with a big drop on the other side.

 Yet this background worked to add some color contrast against her skin tone and her dress.
 She’s on top of a neutral color that doesn’t complete.

 You can find a background anywhere, no matter your location.

 Lee works at home with most of her photography these days.
 So when she needs a new background, she visits places like Michael’s or Joanne’s to get things to use in her background.

 That could be some cloth remnants, wood or marble backgrounds for lay-flat photography or even just some textured paper glued to a poster board.

 These stores are full of ideas for creative people.

-One thing I found is that these aren't good places to go if you know exactly what you need.
-That's because their stock changes and you never find exactly what you need.
+I found that these aren’t good places to go if you know exactly what you need.
+That’s because their stock changes and you never find exactly what you need.